til-23/til-23-finals-public/README.md

 `python stubs/autonomy_starter.py --config config/autonomy_cfg.yml`

-Note: Remember to change the paths in the config files to your own directories.
+Note: REMEMBER to CHANGE THE FILE/DIRECTORY PATHS in the config files (by default in the "config" folder) to your own directories.

 You can always use the `--help` option with these commands to view help messages.
 E.g.